-200001000 Old and an Bully from Diameter .
-0 Competency Objectives Behaviors Dimensions Content 3.
+Competency Objectives Behaviors Dimensions Content 3.
 Advance Human Rights and 1.
 Integrate a.
-Understand and assess Critical Thinking Units 5-7 Module Social, Economic, and classroom theories economic trends, business and Skills 3: Assessment Environmental Justice and concepts with practices, social trends, and Social workers understand that every social work practice governmental actions nationally Units 8-11 Module individual, regardless of position in in vulnerable and globally to recognize the 4: Intervention society, has fundamental human community settings impact on the well-being of rights such as freedom, safety, where the effects of individuals, families and Assignment #2 privacy, an adequate standard of poverty, communities.
-Reflective living, health care, and education. discrimination and Learning Tools Social workers understand the global oppression are b.
-Understand the tendency for Knowledge and Field interconnections of oppression and pervasive in an human behaviors in communities, Documentation human rights violations, theories of effort to bring about organizations, and businesses and human need and social justice and change at for organizational structures and Assignment #3 strategies to promote social and individual, cultures to create oppressive, Development of economic justice and human rights. community, exclusive, or stressful Competencies and Social workers use strategies organizational and environments.
-Field Hours designed to eliminate oppressive societal levels. structural barriers in order to ensure c.
+Understand and assess Critical Thinking Units 7-9 Module Social, Economic, and classroom theories economic trends, business and Skills 3: Assessment Environmental Justice and concepts with practices, social trends, and Social workers understand that every social work practice governmental actions nationally Units 10-13 individual, regardless of position in in vulnerable and globally to recognize the Module 4: society, has fundamental human community settings impact on the well-being of Intervention rights such as freedom, safety, where the effects of individuals, families and privacy, an adequate standard of poverty, communities.
+Assignment #2 living, health care, and education. discrimination and Reflective Social workers understand the global oppression are b.
+Understand the tendency for Knowledge Learning Tools interconnections of oppression and pervasive in an human behaviors in communities, and Field human rights violations, theories of effort to bring about organizations, and businesses and Documentation human need and social justice and change at for organizational structures and strategies to promote social and individual, cultures to create oppressive, Assignment #3 economic justice and human rights. community, exclusive, or stressful Development of Social workers use strategies organizational and environments.
+Competencies and designed to eliminate oppressive societal levels.
+Field Hours structural barriers in order to ensure c.
 Identify and intervene effectively Skills more equitable distribution of 5.
 Increase in oppressive, exclusive and/or resources, access to opportunities, proficiency in the stressful environments using social goods, and services.
 Social required Council on knowledge of human behavior, workers recognize their responsibility Social Work culture, group dynamics, historical to protect the human rights and well- Education's marginalization and other factors being of individuals in communities, (CSWE) Core that impact the functioning of organizations, and businesses Competencies as individuals, groups, communities, across the globe. indicated in the organizations and business Comprehensive environments.
 Skills Evaluation.